4 fresh Pablo or Ancho chilies

 Carefully place the meat into the large stockpot of boiling water.
 Add the rinsed hominy, bay leaves, and cumin.
 Put the oregano in by rubbing it between your hands to break it up.
 Add 1 ½ teaspoons of salt.
 Bring to a simmer, reduce the heat and cook for 15 minutes.

 Purée the chilies with 2 1/2 cups of their soaking liquid, a teaspoon of salt, and 8 cloves of garlic, in a blender in small batches.
-Poor the pureed mixture into the stockpot with the pork and hominy, and add another 1 teaspoon of salt.
+Poor the pureed mixture into the stockpot with the pork and hominy, then add the tomatoes, and onions.
 Return to a simmer, lower the heat to just high enough to maintain a simmer, partially covered.

 Cook for 2-3 hours until the pork is completely tender.
 Remove the pork from the soup, and shred it.
 Skim away excess fat from the top of the soup.
 Return the pork to the stockpot.
 Taste for seasoning and add more salt to taste if needed.